Download The Flier

 Benefits Of Attending

 The marks/labels and transport document are used to communicate essential information to enable decisions to be made regarding safe loading and stowage as well as in the event of an accident or incident.
 The high proportion of prohibition notices issued for violations of the provisions for transport documentation reflects their importance and the seriousness with which such infringements are viewed by the enforcement authorities.
-Attendance of this series of modules will ensure that your transport marks/labels and documents, and SDSs comply with the regulations and meet the increasing expectations of your customers.

 The Module also provides an overview of relaxations to the transport regulations that can make life easier for consignors, and the marks/labels and documentation required for these.
 To ensure the most effective training with optimum involvement in participative exercises, there will be a limit of 16 on the number of students.